 This Bill is not only unnecessary; it is undemocratic and undermines critical civil and political rights.

 In a time of climate crisis, healthy native forests are more important than ever.
-Please note that in November I will be voting for the climate, the forests and for civil and political rights.

 [Your name and postcode]